kool-engine/kool/README.md

 yet.
 That's fine for [a few boxes](https://fabmax.github.io/kool/kool-js/?demo=boxDemo) but not much more (Actually it's surprisingly fast given the fact that there is no intelligent broadphase - JVM implementation handles 200 bodies, js is slower...).

+## Kotlin 1.3 Branch
+This branch uses Kotlin 1.3 with new project structure for multi-platform projects, There are still a few issues:
+- In IntelliJ, JVM main target in kool-demo project doesn't resolve kool-core packages.
+JVM test and JS main work.
+Gradle build also succeeds.

+- Unit-tests in kool-core commonTest fail to resolve kotlin.test package, although dependencies are correctly set (I think...).
+Gradle build fails as well.
+Tests are commented out for now (not many tests anyway...)

+- In IntelliJ ProtoBuf.load() invocations in common code are marked as error if they aren't annotated with @ImplicitReflectionSerializer, although corresponding experimental flag is enabled in gradle.
+For JVM code everything is fine.

+- kool-demo js build doesn't collect dependencies from kool-core when copying js files into deployment directory (docs/kool-js).
+I worked around that but it's a bit hacky...

+- Android target is disabled for now.
+I have no idea how to get that running in the new multi-platform environment.

 ## Features / Noticeable stuff:
 - Instanced rendering: [Instanced Mesh Demo](https://fabmax.github.io/kool/kool-js/?demo=instancedDemo)